Provision of hot lunches.

 For days that children are out of school on a trip, please select the packed lunch option provided by The Pantry.
 Again, parents choose sandwich fillings and any dietary/allergy requirements will be met.

 Because this is an external catering agency, it is not possible to add the cost of meals to the school fees.
 Parents pay the company direct.
-You will be able to top up your child’s account on a daily, weekly or monthly basis.
+You can top up your child’s account on a daily, weekly or monthly basis.
 However, you will not be able to order food if you do not have enough credit on your account.

 If you know that your child is going to be absent from school a week in advance, you can receive a credit for meals that they will miss.
 However, it is important that you enter this data onto the system.
 If you don’t, meals will be delivered and wasted.
-The process for doing this will be made clear at the presentation by The Pantry in the summer term.
 If you notify the Pantry too late, they will already have bought food and you will need to bear the cost of the missed meal.

-The school will notify The Pantry of term dates and dates when children will need packed lunches.
+The school will notify The Pantry of term dates and dates when children will need packed lunches for school trips.